-If the current image has multiple subimages, extract the specified subimage.
-The subimage specifier n is either an integer giving the index of the subimage to extract (starting with 0), or the name of the subimage to extract (comparing to the "oiio:subimagename" metadata).
+If the current image has multiple subimages, replace it with just the specified subimage.
+The subimage specifier n is either an integer giving the index of the subimage to extract (starting with 0), or the name of the subimage to extract (comparing to the "oilo:subimagename" metadata).